auriq/essentia_docs/source/dlv/dlv.rst

 3. From here, you can change `column headers <http://www.auriq.com/documentation/source/reference/category-rules.html#column-headers>`_ (no spaces) and assign `data types <http://www.auriq.com/documentation/source/reference/category-rules.html#data-types>`_ in case the scan was not correct.
 4. Click on the **Save** button to save your changes.

+**Exploring Your Data Repository**

+1. Click **Explore**.
+2. Click the **+** next to a directory to navigate through the directories on your Repository.
+3. Your current path is displayed at the top, next to your repository name.
+This is useful when defining a pattern for the files you want to group into a category.

+You can click **Size** to calculate the total number of files and bytes in your Repository.

+You can click **Refresh** to get the latest list of files on your Repository.

 Query setup and management
 -----------------------------